Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [pushSession.compressionThreshold](./values.yaml#L2086)

 Optional.
-Size in bytes of the response body below which compression is not applied, regardless of the "use_compression" setting, as we guess that no benefit would come.
+Size in bytes of the response body below which compression is not applied, regardless of the `useCompression` setting, as we guess that no benefit would come.
 It is not applied to streaming responses, which are compressed incrementally.

 **Default:** `1024`
 #### [pushSession.contentLength](./values.yaml#L2019)